js-cookie/js-cookie/README.md

 * Release on npm
 * Increment and add the "-pre" suffix to the "version" attribute of `bower.json`, `package.json` and `component.json`
 * Increment and add the "-pre" suffix to the version number in the `CHANGELOG.md` and `src/js.cookie.js` files
+* Link the documentation of the latest release tag in the `README.md`
 * Commit with the message "Prepare for the next development iteration"

 ## Authors